Hokkaido Life with John is a personal side project of mine, separate from my online English lessons.

 This is just a relaxed conversation where you can ask questions and talk about life in Japan.

-If you're curious about life in Japan, feel free to book a conversation with John.
+If you're curious about life in Japan, feel free to book a conversation with me.

 A city street with trees and people walking, lined with various shops and signs in Japanese, with a clear blue sky.